Neck Traction Can Be An Effective Therapy For Neck Problems

 Neck Traction For Cervical Spine Rehabilitation

-Cervical traction is often employed to bring relief from compressed nerves and stiff muscles, however, it can also be used in rehabilitation from chronic conditions and injuries.
+Cervical traction (stretching) is often employed to bring relief from compressed nerves and stiff muscles, however, it can also be used in rehabilitation from chronic conditions and injuries.
 With the new collar type traction devices, it is easy to perform exercises while using traction.
 The units can be inflated and resistance exercises can be performed to help increase strength of the neck muscles, which is a goal for rehabilitation.
 In a 2014 study published in the Journal of Orthopaedic & Sports Physical Therapy, individuals with neck pain and radiculopathy were treated with exercises using traction.
 They found the addition of traction to exercises for individuals suffering cervical radiculopathy displayed lower levels of both pain as well as disability.
 This relief of neck and arm pain was maintained at long term follow up evaluations.

 Neck traction devices should not be employed involving: malignancy, broken bones or fractures, after surgery, significant rheumatoid arthritic conditions, significant inflammation, injuries to the spinal cord, dental or tmj conditions or disorders involving blood clotting.